Cadmium Toxicity

 • Welding material

-Toxic metals may also replace other substances in other tissue structures.
-The replacement weakens these tissues, such as the arteries, joints, bones, and muscles.
+Toxic metals may also replace other substances in other tissue structures, weakening these tissues, such as the arteries, joints, bones, and muscles.
 Cadmium replaces zinc in vital enzyme binding sites.
-When there is a deficiency of zinc, the body is forced to use cadmium for repair.
-This can include the arteries, skin and other areas of the body where zinc is used for repair.
+When zinc is deficient, the body is forced to use cadmium for repair.
+This can include the arteries, skin, and other areas of the body where zinc is typically used for repair.

-As you can see, the symptoms of cadmium toxicity are in direct correlation to a lack of the healthy minerals they replace (iron, calcium, and zinc).
+As you can see, the symptoms of cadmium toxicity are directly related to a lack of the healthy minerals they replace (iron, calcium, and zinc).
 This is why mineral balancing is so important!

 Symptoms of Cadmium Toxicity

-Cadmium poisoning has a vast variety of symptoms.
-It can affect a multitude of systems in the human body.
-Toxicity of this element is known to show its presence in the Nervous, Cardiovascular, Digestive, Endocrine, Respiratory, Excretory, and both the male and female Reproductive Systems.
-(1) It even affects our energy levels and the chemical makeup of our brain.
+Cadmium poisoning has a wide variety of symptoms and can affect many systems in the human body.
+Its toxicity is known to show its presence in the nervous, cardiovascular, digestive, endocrine, respiratory, excretory, and reproductive systems of both males and females [4].
+It even affects our energy levels and the chemical makeup of our brain.

-Cadmium is a powerful stimulant to the adrenal glands.
-It irritates and boosts adrenal activity, although it does this in the unhealthy way that stimulants do, not a healthful manner.
+One way we often see cadmium causing trouble is in the adrenal glands, as it acts as a power stimulator to these sensitive glands.
+It works by irritating and boosting adrenal activity in an unhealthy way (like most stimulants).
 In fact, many need their cigarettes and coffee, and even marijuana, to give them their daily boost to their adrenal glands.
 Cadmium is one of many stimulants in these substances.

-Dr. Lawrence Wilson believes that Cadmium hardens and toughens the tissues, and ages the body.
-He says that it is associated with hardening of the arteries, hardening and destruction of the kidneys, and of all the organs, in fact.
-This hardening can actually feel good, as though one is getting stronger and tougher, which is true, but it does so in a manner that actually weakens the entire body and opens it up to more cancers, and particularly heart disease.
-(7)
+Cadmium hardens and toughens the tissues and ages the body.
+It’s associated with hardening of the arteries, hardening and destruction of the kidneys, and of all the organs, in fact.

 • Abdominal pain